Star InactiveStar InactiveStar InactiveStar InactiveStar Inactive

-No registration is required to attend Lectures 1 and 2 (Tue 23 and Wed 24 May).
-Livestream of the lectures will be screened from TPMC from 8pm @ MCS YouTube.
+No registration is required to attend the Aldersgate Lecture (Thu 23 May).
+Livestream of the lecture will be screened from Faith Methodist Church from 7.30 p.m. here or @ MCS YouTube.

-Aldersgate Celebration on 20 May draws us to worship God together as a Methodist family and to consider what it means to Love God by Loving Our Religious Neighbour.
-The lectures on 23 and 24 May are themed Star Wars, Star Trek & Exoplanets: The Search for God in a Universe of Aliens.
+Aldersgate Celebration on 24 May is a call to worship God together as a Methodist family as we explore what it means to Love God by Doing Good to Our Neighbours.
+The lecture on 23 May will discuss the question on the need for The End of Methodism?
 Please check out the ‘Programme’ for more information.

 General notes:

-• Lectures will be delivered in person and online via YouTube livestream;
+• Lecture will be delivered in person and online via YouTube livestream;

-• Aldersgate Celebration is for in-person attendance only, so please register before coming as dinner will be provided.
+• Aldersgate Celebration is for in-person attendance only, so if you are coming for dinner, please register by 12 May.

 Of course, and we would encourage you to do so.
 Our Methodist heritage is founded entirely on the teaching of the Bible, with emphasis on discipleship, social justice and outreach.
 These are values which we believe transcend denominational lines.
 We would welcome all visitors and newcomers.